 5. Payment Flexibility.

 You may pay per visit, per month, or as much as you want in advance.
-We also accept online payments via PayPal, over the phone with all major credit cards, charged either automatically or one-time, or on-site payment by check or by mail.
+We also accept online payments via PayPal, over the phone with all major credit cards and charged either automatically or one-time.
 We are flexible in whichever way you want to pay your bill.